OpenTwinCities/opentwincities.github.com/get-involved/index.md

       help them get setup).
     </p>
     <p>
       Do you like to organize projects?
-Let us know by sending an email to {%include contact_email_link%}, coming to our next
-      <a href="/events">event</a>, or sending a post to the
-      {%include forum_link%}!
+Show us what you can do; take a look at the {%include projects_link%}, pick a project, and post your organizing ideas to the {%include forum_link%}!
 We'll be happy to connect you with a project in need of some order.
     </p>
   </dd>
   <dt>